reuter-group/bayer_compounds_msld/README.md

 # Bayer_compounds_msld
-Following is the directory structure.
+The following is the directory structure.
 ```
 HNE directory:
     amber-gaff2: